luc-github/ESP3D/wiki/Flash-Size.md

+# Arduino IDE board configuration

 The ESP8266 comes in various models:

 configure your Arduino IDE -> Tools -> Boards as:

 # Known working configs

 ### The latest ESP01 and ESP12Es come with 4Mb of  flash:  For those
 * Board: Generic ESP8266 Module
 * Flash Mode: DIO
 * Flash Frequency: 40Mhz